finnhambly/finnhambly.github.io/blog/alreadydigital.md

 ## Ramifications

-In [All Possible Views About Humanity's Future Are Wild](https://www.cold-takes.com/all-possible-views-about-humanitys-future-are-wild/), Karnofsky cites the simulation hypothesis as a reason to be sceptical that humanity never spreads throughout the galaxy.
+In a bullet point in [All Possible Views About Humanity's Future Are Wild](https://www.cold-takes.com/all-possible-views-about-humanitys-future-are-wild/), Karnofsky mentions the simulation hypothesis as a reason to be sceptical about humanity ever spreading throughout the galaxy.
 However, I don't think being in a simulation necessarily implies we should take his [call to vigilance](https://www.cold-takes.com/call-to-vigilance/) less seriously.

 Granted, our simulators might terminate us as soon as we navigate through this time of perils.
-But even then, while our future might end up being small, the universe(s) above us would be even more vast than our own.
+But even then, while our future might be smaller, the universe(s) above us would be even more vast than our own.
 If we survive these challenges in a way that sets humanity up for a wonderful, valuable future, our approach may be adopted by those observing us.
 May our best values propagate upwards!

 @@acknowledgements
     I'd be very grateful to receive any comments you have on this post!
 You can submit feedback via [this Google Form](https://forms.gle/HtimJH8Z8cE7UJSb8).